winterdharma/DharmaPearls/01_agama/ekottarika/index.md

 <h1>The Numerical Discourses</h1>
 <h4>(S. <cite>Ekottarika Āgama</cite>; C. <span class="ch">增壹阿含經</span>)</h4>
 <hr/>
-<div style="margin-left: 5em; margin-right: 5em;"><p>The <cite>Numerical Discourses</cite> is a collection of Āgama <em>sūtra</em>s that was translated to Chinese by Dharmanandi and edited by a team headed by Gautama Saṃghadeva and Daoan between 384-5 CE in Changan.
+<div class="intro"><p>The <cite>Numerical Discourses</cite> is a collection of Āgama <em>sūtra</em>s that was translated to Chinese by Dharmanandi and edited by a team headed by Gautama Saṃghadeva and Daoan between 384-5 CE in Changan.
 The exact date of the version that has survived to the present-day is unclear.
 This is because it underwent redactions and at least two recensions circulated for a time.
 We can say with certainty that Gautama Saṃghadeva was not the translator given the large difference in style between this collection and the <em>Medium Discourses</em>.
 Further reading about the history of this text can be found in Palumbo’s <a href="http://agamaresearch.dila.edu.tw/wp-content/uploads/2013/10/Palumbo-2013.pdf" target="_blank"><cite>An Early Chinese Commentary on the Ekottarika-āgama</cite></a>.</p>

 <p>The <cite>Numerical Discourses</cite> collection has been a source of some controversy among scholars because it contains a number of passages of clearly Mahāyāna inspiration.
 It also represents an early canonical tradition that doesn’t align entirely with Theravāda or Sarvāstivāda Buddhism.
 Some scholars have speculated that it represents a tradition of Mahāsāṃghika Buddhism, but there are important differences between its content and what remains of that tradition’s texts.
 In any case, this version of the <cite>Numerical Discourses</cite> provides us with an alternative glimpse of early Buddhism as it once existed in India.</p>